google/highway/hwy/contrib/unroller/README.md

 # Unroller

+All contents of the `unroller` folder are experimental and subject to changes.

 `Unroller` is a templated function that automatically implements common optimizations that are usually handled by compilers when writing scalar code.
 Modern CPUs operate much more efficiently when non-dependent calculations are packed into an instruction pipeline.
 For scalar code, this often means a compiler will take a one-line loop, and compile it down to hundreds of lines of machine code in order to fully capture these efficiencies.

 As of today (2023-07-06), compilers are not nearly as good at implementing these optimizations for code written in SIMD intrinsics. `Unroller` is a templated function that takes in an `UnrollerUnit` of SIMD instructions, and then implements unrolling, reordering, hoisting and tail-handling (URHT optimizations) of arrays of data being processed with SIMD intrinsics.